openemv/tr31/README.md

 * TR-31 library requires MbedTLS (preferred), or OpenSSL
 * TR-31 tool requires argp (either via Glibc or a standalone implementation)

+This project also makes use of the OpenEMV common crypto abstraction (https://github.com/openemv/crypto), which in turn depends on a cryptographic implementation such as MbedTLS (preferred) or OpenSSL.
+This abstraction should either be provided as a git submodule in the `crypto` subdirectory using `git clone --recurse-submodules`, or its CMake targets should be provided by a parent project.

 Build
 -----